jevon93/Unreal-C-Online-Shooting-Game/README.md

-# WhoIsTheAlien

-This is the Unreal C++ code for a fully networked online shooting game.
+This is the Unreal C++ code I wrote for a working online shooting game.
 Network uses a listen-server architecture.